antonisa/inflection/README.md

 All scripts assume that files named `language-train`, `language-dev`, and `language-test` are under `data_directory`.
 The output is a file `language-hall` under `data_directory` with `N` hallucinated examples.

+If you want to also use the dev dataset for hallucination (recommended for extremely low-resource cases) add the `--use_dev` flag.

 ### Attribution
 The `align.py`, `align.c` and `Makefile` are taken from Roee Aharoni's work: https://github.com/roeeaharoni/morphological-reinflection/tree/master/src